careproject-cy/platform/data/pages/get-involved.md

 - **Fly traps** to help maintain cleanliness
 - **Cleaning supplies** for disinfecting kennels and maintaining hygiene

 We primarily support a municipal shelter but also assist other shelters in need.
-If we receive items that aren’t suitable for our shelter—like large bedding—we pass them on to places that can use them.
+If we receive items that aren’t suitable for our shelter — like large bedding — we pass them on to places that can use them.

 If you’re not sure whether an item is needed, please contact us.
 We are happy to provide guidance and ensure your donations go to the right place!